watertyphoon/Expresso-to-Hell/README.md

 # Expresso-to-Hell
 Haven
-  - some of the visuals code
+  - Some of the visuals code
-  - character design
+  - Character design
-  - full art for the character dialogue
+  - Full art for the boss dialogue
-  - started on the gacha code
+  - Did part of the gacha code

 Logan
-  -  made a bunch of classes like the projectile class
+  - Made a bunch of classes like the projectile class
   - I also figured out movement
   - helped with visuals a little bit